MooVC/MooVC.Architecture/README.md

 - Changed Architecture.Message to implement Threading.ICoordinatable<Guid> via the CorrelationId property.
 - Changed Architecture.Reference<T> to implement Threading.ICoordinatable<Guid> via the Id property.
 - Changed Architecture.Services.Bus so that it now accepts an optional IDiagnosticsProxy.
+- Changed Architecture.Ddd.Ensure.ReferenceIsNotEmpty (now IsNotEmpty) so that a default value can now be passed and used if the argument fails to pass the assertion.
+- Changed Architecture.Ddd.Ensure.ReferenceIsNotEmpty (now IsNotEmpty) so that the message is now a named optional parameter (**Breaking Change**).
+- Changed Architecture.Ddd.Ensure.ReferenceIsNotEmpty (now IsNotEmpty) so that the name of the argument is now optional (**Breaking Change**).
 - Changed Architecture.Ddd.Specifications.Ensure.ArgumentSatisifies (now Satisifies) so that a default value can now be passed and used if the argument fails to pass the assertion.
 - Changed Architecture.Ddd.Specifications.Ensure.ArgumentSatisifies (now Satisifies) so that the message is now a named optional parameter (**Breaking Change**).
 - Changed Architecture.Ddd.Specifications.Ensure.ArgumentSatisifies (now Satisifies) so that the name of the argument is now optional (**Breaking Change**).